 current members, subcommittee updates and more.

-The commission is charged to create a written report containing updates of the commission's work as well as the following initial information:
+The commission is charged to create a written report containing updates of the commission's work as well as the following information:

 - Description of meetings held, including dates and attendance